kyriemao/COTED/README.md

 # COTED
-This is a temporary repository of our paper "Curriculum Contrastive Context Denoising for Few-shot Conversational Dense Retrieval""
+This is the repository of our paper "Curriculum Contrastive Context Denoising for Few-shot Conversational Dense Retrieval""